TREASURIES-Yields rise, but hold below recent highs

 By Karen Brettell

-NEW YORK, March 26 (Reuters) - U.S. Treasury yields rose on Friday but held below one-year highs reached last week as investors balanced expectations of faster economic growth and higher inflation against quarterly rebalancing that has boosted near-term demand for bonds.
+NEW YORK, March 26 (Reuters) - U.S. Treasury yields rose on Friday but held below one-year highs reached last week as investors balanced expectations of faster economic growth and higher inflation against quarterly rebalancing that is increasing demand for bonds in the near term.

-Treasury volatility has dropped this week as buyers stepped back into the market, bringing benchmark yields back below the one-year high of 1.754% reached last week.
+Treasury volatility has dropped this week as buyers step back into the market, which has brought benchmark yields back below the one-year high of 1.754% reached last week.

 “As that volatility began to flatline a bit, I think we started to see some incremental demand,” said Jonathan Cohn, an interest rate strategist at Credit Suisse in New York.